apache/incubator-kie-kogito-examples/openshift-example-tests/README.md

 * image.kaas.quarkus.runtime - Tag for Quarkus runtime image, for example built from https://github.com/kiegroup/kogito-cloud/tree/master/s2i/kaas-quarkus-centos
 * image.kaas.springboot.builder.s2i - Tag for S2I image, for example buil from https://github.com/kiegroup/kogito-cloud/tree/master/s2i/kaas-springboot-centos-s2i
 * image.kaas.springboot.runtime - Tag for runtime image, for example built from https://github.com/kiegroup/kogito-cloud/tree/master/s2i/kaas-springboot-centos
+* maven.mirror.url - URL for Maven mirror.
+This mirror is used in S2I build.

 These properties need to be set as system property or they can be placed in test.properties file (with appropriate values). test.properties file can be placed next to pom.xml of the parent directory.
 It is added to .gitignore.